 Once in the exam room you may be asked to change into a gown and then be positioned by one of our compassionate and experienced sonographers.
 A warm, unscented, hypo-allergenic ultrasound gel will be applied to your abdomen, and your sonographer will move the transducer around the front and side of your abdomen to gather images.
 You may experience mild pressure while the sonographer takes the images.

 Obstetrical ultrasounds generally take between 25 and 40 minutes, but this may vary depending on how much your baby moves and its position.
 Your sonographer will do her or his best to ensure your comfort while also acquiring accurate measurements and the best possible images for you and your doctor.

 Measuring your baby during any obstetrical ultrasound can be challenging and requires concentration, so your sonographer will usually show you images of your baby towards the end of your exam.
 We can also save images of your baby on a complimentary USB, to share with family and friends.
 You would need to speak with one of our clinic receptionists for more details.

-Mayfair Diagnostics has 12 locations across Calgary which provide ultrasound services, as well as one in Regina.
+Mayfair Diagnostics has 12 locations across Calgary which provide ultrasound services, as well as one in Cochrane and one in Regina.
 For more information about our clinic locations and services, please visit our clinic location pages, or you can drop by the nearest clinic.

 Society of Obstetricians and Gynaecologists of Canada (2009) “Content of a Complete Routine Second Trimester Obstetrical Ultrasound Examination and Report.”
 Journal of Obstetrics and Gynaecology Canada.
 Mar.
 31(3): 272-75.